Psychology M.A. - Counseling Psychology

 Graduates of the Counseling Psychology concentration may find employment in a variety of settings, such as community mental health centers, private practices, hospitals, group homes, rehabilitation centers and substance abuse programs.
 Graduates may also choose to pursue doctoral training in Counseling Psychology.

 Students are encouraged to attend full time to meet the program requirements in two years.
 However, we offer the opportunity to complete the program on a part-time basis as dictated by student need.
-Further, while the Counseling Psychology concentration requires 48 units for graduation with a MA degree, many students opt to take up to 60 units to fulfill requirements for licensure as a professional counselor.
+The program is delivered primarily through in-person instruction, ensuring that students receive hands-on training and direct interaction with faculty and peers.
+The Counseling Psychology concentration requires 60 units for graduation with a MA degree.
 Elective courses are offered in the summer and winter sessions to help students fulfill these requirements.
 Students should expect to take at least two calendar years (August 1-July 31) to complete the degree with 60 units.

 Admission Requirements